 Part 5 is a list (spreadsheet) of project-specific recommendations for individual projects for the Resident Fish, Data Management and Regional Coordination categories, along with a description of the form and duration of our recommendations.
-The project recommendations are associated with Parts 2-4 of the decision document as many of the recommendations point to a

-503-222-5161 800-452-5161 Fax: 503-820-2370 programmatic issue for full resolution.
-The spreadsheet lists the projects reviewed in this category, with Bonneville's FY 2012 planning budgets, requested FY 2013 budgets and the staff recommendation for each project as well as conditions or comments to be considered a part of the recommendation.
+The project recommendations are associated with Parts 2-4 of the decision document as many of the recommendations point to a programmatic issue for full resolution.
+The spreadsheet lists the projects reviewed in this category, with Bonneville's FY 2012 planning budgets, requested FY 2013 budgets and the Council recommendation for each project as well as conditions or comments to be considered a part of the recommendation.